Bootsy Collins: 2000s–present

 In April 2007, Collins announced plans to open Bootsy's, a restaurant/club with Cincinnati area restaurateur Jeff Ruby.
 The venue operated from 2008 to 2010.
 It featured live musical acts, a museum dedicated to Collins's musical career and Spanish, Central and South American cuisine.

 In June 2007, Collins, along with Catfish Collins, Clyde Stubblefield, John "Jabo" Starks, and Bernie Worrell, participated in the recording of the soundtrack for the movie Superbad.
 In December of that year they (without Worrell) went on to perform the first tribute concert remembering James Brown.

 In July 2007, Collins also told Billboard magazine that he was working on a project named Science Faxtion and an album called Living on Another Frequency in which he serves as bassist and co-producer along with his lead vocalist Greg Hampton.
 The band also features guitarist Buckethead and drummer Brain.
 The album was released in November 2008.

 Collins promoted Rock the Vote for its 2008 campaign together with Buckethead.

 Collins portrayed a radio DJ in the 2013 video game, Grand Theft Auto V, in which several of his own songs were featured.

 Collins has also collaborated extensively with Bill Laswell, Buckethead, and also frequently collaborated with fellow bassist Victor Wooten.

+In 2018, Collins did a song with singer Kali Uchis called "After the Storm".

 On December 14, 2018, Collins played a show with Detroit-based funk artist GRiZ, and also collaborated on a new song with GRiZ.

 In January 2019, Collins announced on Facebook that he would be retiring from live performances for health reasons:

-He wrote that he would be releasing a new album this year, and that he would continue to work in the studio and mentor young musicians.
+He wrote that he would be releasing a new album that year, and that he would continue to work in the studio and mentor young musicians.

-On February 25, 2021, it was announced that Collins would be making an appearance as the "special guest host" of An Evening With Silk Sonic, the first studio album from Silk Sonic, a collaboration between Bruno Mars and Anderson .Paak.
+On February 25, 2021, it was announced that Collins would be making an appearance as the "special guest host" of An Evening with Silk Sonic, the first studio album from Silk Sonic, a collaboration between Bruno Mars and Anderson .Paak.
 He was the one who came up with the band's name (much like he did with Babyface), and acts as the album's narrator, "threading" the songs together.